kevinczhou/kevinczhou.github.io/_pages/research.md

 author_profile: true
 ---

-A major theme of my research is high-throughput computational 3D imaging techniques.
+A major theme of my research is developing both software and hardware for high-throughput computational 3D imaging techniques.
+My interests span the broadest, most inclusive interpretation of "3D", ranging from dense 3D tomography to sparse 3D topography, from the microscale to the mesoscale and macroscale.
 Some projects include:
 - [Computational 3D imaging with camera arrays](#computational-3d-imaging-with-camera-arrays)
 - [Optical coherence refraction tomography (OCRT)](#optical-coherence-refraction-tomography-ocrt)
 - [Multiview imaging over extremely wide angular ranges](#multiview-imaging-over-extremely-wide-angular-ranges)